-Read §7.2 "Methods of point estimation," subsections on "method of moments" and "maximum likelihood estimation."
-You are not responsible for the subsections "some properties of MLEs," "large-sample behavior of the MLE," and "some complications."
+Read §7.2 "Methods of point estimation."
 Estimation is the core of mathematical statistics, and these methods are tested on the final exam.

 Probability plots are used throughout the textbook and they are tested on the final exam.
 The textbook section of probability plots is brief.
 Two readings on the discussion forum (and tested on the final exam) are required: